magicalyak/kubernetes-ingress/README.md

 # NGINX Ingress Controller

 This repo provides an implementation of an Ingress controller for NGINX and NGINX Plus.
+This branch adds OpenID Connect functionality for the Ingress controller [nginxinc/nginx-openid-connect](https://github.com/nginxinc/nginx-openid-connect).

 **Note**: this project is different from the NGINX Ingress controller in [kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx) repo.
 See [this doc](docs/nginx-ingress-controllers.md) to find out about the key differences.